-Prerequisite: GDT 102 and 217 or 238
+Prerequisite: GDT 102 and 217 or 238 90 lab hours

 This course is an advanced exploration into publication layout and design with emphasis on typography, typesetting and precise design structures.
 Computer layout techniques are developed through the use of Quarkxpress software, computer graphics software and effective graphic design principles.
 This course is required for GDT Design Option students.